code-rhapsodie/dataflow-bundle/README.md

 Dataflow types can be configured with options.

-A dataflow type must implements `CodeRhapsodie\DataflowBundle\DataflowType\DataflowTypeInterface`.
+A dataflow type must implement `CodeRhapsodie\DataflowBundle\DataflowType\DataflowTypeInterface`.

 To help with creating your dataflow types, an abstract class `CodeRhapsodie\DataflowBundle\DataflowType\AbstractDataflowType` is provided, allowing you to define your dataflow through a handy builder `CodeRhapsodie\DataflowBundle\DataflowType\DataflowBuilder`.